It's time to return to that eternal question — when is the next book in Philip Mazza’s The Harrow Saga coming out?

-Indeed, Mazza’s progress has been so slow, in large part due to our request for release of a Special Edition to From Under a Tree set to release early 2017, and the compilation of a Companion book set to release in 2020.
+Indeed, Mazza’s progress has been so slow, in large part due to our request for a Special Edition to From Under a Tree and the Shadow In the Flame set to release in 2020.

 To get an email alert you can subscribe here.